MalikiOne/JaLBot/README.md

 A chat bot for discord app based off <a href="https://github.com/chalda/DiscordBot/">Chalda's DiscordBot</a>, which is based off <a href="https://github.com/hydrabolt/discord.js/">discord.js</a>.

-# Notice
-If you plan on just using DougleyBot as a chatbot, and don't plan on using the files, you can make DougleyBot join your server via DougleyBot's Test server (https://discord.gg/0cFoiR5QVh57Spqg).
-Use !join-server [instant-invite] to make DougleyBot join your server.

 # Features:
 TBA